sumitkutty/Anti-Spoof-Face-Recognition/README.md

 This project addresses a computer vision problem involving face recognition and anti-spoofing methods.

 ## Objective:
-#### The goal is to build face recognition system with an anti-spoof feature.
+#### The goal is to build a face recognition system with an anti-spoof feature.
 The anti-spoof feature in this project is eye-blink detection.
-The condition for success is the detection of 5 blinks after a face is recognized.
+The condition for success is the detection of 5 blinks after a face is recognized.This way, a photograph cannot be used to get past the system.

 ## Dataset:
 #### The dataset is created by collecting 10-15 pictures of one self and storing it in a folder under the name of the person whose picture it contains.

-## Packages:
+## Packages and Dependancies:
+* Python 3.8
 * OpenCV
 * pickle
 * imutils